skyline trail

 Connecting Parks with Path

-The Skyline Trail will connect two major parks: Swords Park to Zimmerman Park
+The Skyline Trail connects two major parks: Swords Park to Zimmerman Park

 Views of billings